MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-dimension-set-entries-overview.md

 When you create a new journal line, document header, or document line, you can specify a combination of dimension values.
 Instead of explicitly storing each dimension value in the database, a dimension set ID is assigned to the journal line, document header, or document line to specify the dimension set.

-When you edit and close the **Edit Dimension Set Entries** window, a check is performed to see whether the combination of dimension values exists as a dimension set in the table.
+When you edit and close the **Edit Dimension Set Entries** page, a check is performed to see whether the combination of dimension values exists as a dimension set in the table.
 If the combination occurs in the table, then the corresponding dimension set ID is assigned to the journal line, document header, or document line.
 Otherwise, a new dimension set is added to the table, and the new dimension set ID is assigned to the journal line, document header, or document line.

 ## <a name="performance-improvement"></a>Performance Improvement
 By storing dimension sets once in the database, database space is preserved, and overall performance is improved.